CCI-MOC/xdmod-cntr/XdmodAID.md

 It would not suprise me if we decide to drop xdmod only to develop a set of custom scripts that are specific to our business logic and less capable than xdmod currently is.
-I also have the impression that these scripts will not be auditable and will require a paper record in order which can be referred to in a future audit.
+Granted, Xdmod will require some modification in order to meet our current business logic, however xdmod should require less work overall as the current scripts don't save history nor do they have any sense of data warehousing.

 Interestily, in my most recent conversation over zoom, a possibility of a collaboration between the xdmod team and us was floated.
 This was